 These headlines are from news sources that promise to tell us the latest and greatest, research-based information about our health.
 For those of us who have/had eating disorders, these types of headlines are more than just clickbait – they tap into the obsessive side of ourselves that desperately wants to follow rules and be OK.
-Our eating disorder sees these headlines and wants to follow them.
-We have tied our body size to our self worth, and we want to do what the “experts” tell us is “healthy.”
+Someone with an eating disorder sees these headlines and wants to follow them.
+Someone with an eating disorder has body size to our self-worth, and they want to do what the “experts” tell us is “healthy.”

-If you have a child who has an eating disorder, please open regular conversations about how headlines like this can trigger our disorders.
-Help us work through the painful act of rebelling against the words that tell us how to be healthy by restricting food, dieting and over-exercising.
-Help us maintain recovery by reminding us that true health is accomplished only when we accept our bodies and don’t live in fear of food and fat.
+If you have a child who has an eating disorder, please open regular conversations about how headlines like this can trigger eating disorders.
+Help them work through the painful act of rebelling against the words that tell us how to be healthy by restricting food, dieting, and over-exercising.
+Help your child maintain recovery by reminding them that true health is accomplished only when we accept our bodies and don’t live in fear of food and fat.

 Here are some key triggers for those of us who have/had eating disorders when we see headlines like this:

 Headlines that suggest we should “eat less” or “exercise more.”

 The assumption in these headlines is that we all need to lose weight.
 Even if the headline doesn’t explicitly state weight loss as the goal, we all know that the reason why we want to “trick” ourselves into eating fewer calories or “motivate” ourselves to exercise more is to lose weight.
 This assumption is deeply triggering to someone who has an eating disorder.

 In recovery, your child will work hard to realize that their body is fine just as it is and that they don’t need to control, starve them, or purge the body of food.
 Additionally, simply eating less and exercising more is not a recipe for losing weight long-term.
 Diets based on this recipe fail 95% of the time and actually result in weight gain.
 That’s a tremendous failure rate, and yet headlines continue to promote diets as if they are scientifically valid.